BrianJr03/SB_MileageTrack/README.md

 Click on this, then expand the project directory if that is not done.
 Expand Tasks > Application, and double-click on the run operation to begin running this application.

+To recieve a high mileage warning text to your phone number ( as opposed to mine ), goto ResultsController.sendWarningToUser() and change the parameters for the method called inside sendWarningToUser().
+A high mileage warning will be sent when the user's total mileage reaches a certain threshold.
+For example, if your total mileage is 0, and overtime, it reaches 250, a warning will be sent.
+This will occur when the user reaches 250, 500, 750 total miles and so on.

 There are 3 supressed "unused" warnings:

   - SBMT_Sheet.addEntryToSheet()